Here's the story behind who I am today and why I do the work I do.

 My vision is to have a world where we all can thrive and live to our potential.

-However, there are innumerable reasons and complex challenges that hold us back from thriving.
+There are innumerable reasons and complex challenges that hold us back from thriving.
 Most of these are external challenges, which arise from our circumstances, our environment, our disadvantages, etc. But while these challenges can be the most pressing and critical to address, they are often not in our control.
 What we can do is address the internal factors that hold us back, which can give us the motivation and strength to power through other challenges.
 We don't have to stay stuck and unhappy.

 But the thing is, we don’t even know how we hold ourselves back or how to live a fulfilling life.
 This isn’t something we’re taught in school.
 We aren’t clear about what we want and need, and we end up taking cues on what we should want from the outside world.
 We receive so many critical messages everyday, that often we don’t even believe that we are worthy enough to invest in or have something to offer.
 It’s also difficult to find an environment which allows us to be ourselves, communities where we feel supported and encouraged.